We are currently at Stage 6 for Worship and Meetings/Gatherings.

 Phases of outside worship will be to move from dispersed to more condensed over time as mandates and local conditions allow.
 Possibly in this succession—one service outside in the parking lot.
 Then around the fire ring and then to the lawn at the front of the church.

 Stage 6: Worship in Person Inside and small groups inside.

-Sunday Worship: Will be on Zoom and/or Facebook Live and open to all; in person worship involves pastoral leadership, assisting ministers and music leadership and will be limited to 20 people including leadership.
+Sunday Worship: Will be on Zoom and/or Facebook Live and open to all; in person worship involves pastoral leadership and music leadership and will be limited to 12 Pods plus leadership.
 All people are required to wear cloth face coverings and maintain a distance of 6 feet apart.
 Passing of the peace will happen with no physical contact.
-No singing and no communion will happen.
+No singing and you are asked to bring your own communion.
 Humming the music is allowed.
 A common offering basket will be in place for the receiving of the offering.

 Sanitation requirements: Separate entrance and exit.
 Doorknobs and rails to be sanitized before and after the service.

 Stage 7: Worship in person Inside with Small groups inside

 Sunday Worship: Worship will be on Zoom and/or Facebook Live.
 Stage 6 applies with the addition of communion.
 There will be an effort to maintain 6 feet of distance between people.
 Presiding minister will visibly sanitize hands and provide bread only to communicants.
 Communicants will sanitize their hands before and after receiving.

 Stage 8: Worship in person and no restrictions